Playful teaching of the basics of purchasing, logistics, healthcare and much more!

 We explore the question of how (material) costs can be minimized in hospital purchasing.

+We not only look at prices, but also ask how product waste can be avoided and efficiency increased.
 Find out why materials are often discarded in everyday hospital life and how staff awareness of costs can be increased in the long term.
+Because only if you keep an eye on price and quantity can you really reduce costs effectively and in the long term.

+Change hurts.
+Anyone who claims the opposite has not yet experienced it.
+You have to let go of what you have grown to love and admit your mistakes.
+Not easy at all.
 In this podcast episode, we talk about the five tips for successful change management and our own experiences.

 In our HealthCareBrain podcast episode 25, we talk about various reasons why digitalization projects in hospitals fail or take significantly longer.
 From a lack of understanding of processes and traditional thinking in professional groups to exaggerated expectations.
 There are many reasons!

+In this episode, we delve deeper into hospital financing and shed light on the most important aspects of the DRG system.
 We explain the function of the prime rate, discuss the importance of length of stay and relative weight and show how supplementary payments (SP) and new treatment and examination methods (NUB) complement the system.
+Perfect for anyone who wants to better understand the financial mechanisms behind healthcare.

 You can find the DRG Browser from InEK here: https://www.g-drg.de/datenbrowser-und-begleitforschung/g-drg-report-browser